NetworkSage/public-tools/README.md

 ## License
-This software is provided under the Apache Software License.
+This software is provided under the MIT Software License.
 See the accompanying LICENSE file for more information.